-(Matthew 13:27) And the servants of the master of the house came and said to him, 'Master, did you not sow good seed in your field?
-How then does it have weeds?'
+(Matthew 13:27) So the servants of the householder came and said unto him, Sir, didst not thou sow good seed in thy field? from whence then hath it tares?

 The owner's servants were experienced enough to distinguish between the wheat and the weeds prior to harvest time.
 Likewise, from spiritual experience, study of the Bible, and prayer, the Holy Spirit can help the true followers of Jesus recognize false teaching, false teachers, false preachers, and false members in the church.
 In Matthew 13:39, Jesus explained, "the enemy who sows them is the devil.
 The harvest is the end of the age, and the harvesters are angels."
 In the kingdom of heaven on earth, in the visible church, Jesus sows true Christians and the devil sows his followers: both types of people grow together; so, Christians should expect some trouble in the Church from those who do not trust in Jesus and the Bible.
 Indeed, some say, "The church is full of hypocrites," but according to Jesus' parable we should expect some hypocrites to be in church, but how many hypocrites we cannot judge.
 Jesus sows only good seed in the kingdom of heaven and the church - seed (Christians) that will bear good fruit.
 We can always say to a critic of the church that in the church the wheat and weeds will grow together until the end of the age when they will be separated.
-The devil intends for the hypocrites he plants in the church to come between Christ and those who might consider following Him as the Way, the Truth, and the Life.
+The devil intends for the hypocrites he plants in the church to come between

+Christ and those who might consider following Him as the Way, the Truth, and the Life.

-(Matthew 13:28) He said to them, 'An enemy has done this.'
-So the servants said to him, 'Then do you want us to go and gather them?'
+(Matthew 13:28) He said unto them, An enemy hath done this.
+The servants said unto him, Wilt thou then that we go and gather them up?